-"Same-Restaurant-Sales" is defined as sales, in any given fiscal year compared to the prior fiscal year, for restaurants that have been operated throughout both fiscal periods that are being compared and have been open for at least 18 months.
+"Same-Restaurant Sales" is defined as sales, in any given fiscal year compared to the prior fiscal year, for restaurants that have been operated throughout both fiscal periods that are being compared and have been open for at least 18 months.

-Total stockholder return (or "TSR") is calculated by dividing the sum of (i) the change in stock price between the beginning of the performance period plus (ii) dividends earned over the performance period, by the stock price at the beginning of the performance period.
+Total stockholder return (or "TSR") is calculated by dividing the sum of (i) the change in stock price between the beginning of the performance period and the end of the performance period plus (ii) dividends earned over the performance period, by the stock price at the beginning of the performance period.

-The Corporation's 2013 pay results were commensurate with 2013 performance, reflecting the Corporation's pay-for-performance philosophy.
+The Corporation's 2014 compensation results were commensurate with the Corporation's 2014 performance, reflecting the Corporation's pay-for-performance philosophy.

-- Base salary increases for the NEOs ranged from 0% to 3% based on individual performance and external market competitiveness.
-Base salary increases for NEOs were 2.2% in aggregate compared to an aggregate increase of 2.5% for all employees of the Corporation. - Cash compensation received by the Corporation's NEOs under the Corporation's 2013 Annual Incentive Plan ranged from 114.5% to 187.2% of each individual's target.
-The annual cash incentive for the CEO is earned based on the AEPS performance for the Corporation and traffic growth performance for the Applebee's and IHOP Business Units.
-The annual cash incentive for other NEOs is earned based on a combination of the Corporation's AEPS, Applebee's and IHOP Business Unit Operating Profit, Applebee's and IHOP Business Unit traffic growth and individual business objectives ("IBOs").
-See "Compensation Decisions Made in 2013 for additional detail regarding the Annual Incentive Plan. - Long-term incentive ("LTI") awards granted in 2013 continued to be in the form of stock options, restricted stock, and a performance based cash plan ("cash LTIP") with each component representing approximately one-third of the total grant date fair value awarded.
-Each of the components is vested or earned over a three-year period and provides ongoing alignment with stockholders based on the Corporation's future stock price performance.
+- Base salary merit increases for the NEOs ranged from 0% to 3.55% based on individual performance and external market competitiveness.
+As part of his promotion from Senior Vice President, Operations to President of the Applebee's Business Unit on February 24, 2014, Mr. Layt's base salary was increased 22.55%. - Annual cash incentive compensation received by the Corporation's NEOs under the 2014 Annual Incentive Plan ranged from 111.0% to 187.9% of each individual's target.
+The annual cash incentive for the CEO is earned based on the AEPS performance for the Corporation and Traffic growth performance for the Applebee's and IHOP Business Units.
+The annual cash incentive for the other NEOs is earned based on a combination of the Corporation's AEPS, Applebee's and International Business Unit Operating Profit, Applebee's and IHOP Business Unit Traffic growth, international development and individual business objectives.
+See "Compensation Decisions Made in 2014" for additional detail regarding the Annual Incentive Plan. - Since 2010, long-term incentive ("LTI") awards have been granted in the form of stock options, restricted stock, and a performance based cash plan ("cash LTIP") with each component representing approximately one-third of the total value awarded.
+Each of the components is vested or earned over a three-year period and provides ongoing alignment with stockholders' interests based on the Corporation's future stock price performance.
 Stock options provide value to the executive only if the Corporation's stock price increases above the grant date price.
-The value of restricted stock increases or decreases with the changes in the Corporation's stock price and the cash LTIP provides payment based on the Corporation's TSR performance relative to the Value Line Restaurant Index over a three-year performance period. - Payouts under the cash LTIP covering fiscal years 2011 through 2013 were below target (87.9%) based on the Corporation's TSR of 75.3% ranking at the 45.9th percentile of the companies that were included in the Value Line Restaurant Index.
+The value of restricted stock increases or decreases with changes in the Corporation's stock price and the cash LTIP provides payment based on the Corporation's TSR performance relative to the Value Line Restaurant Index over a three-year performance period. - Payouts under the cash LTIP covering fiscal years 2012 through 2014 were above target (135.3%) based on the Corporation's TSR of 160% ranking at the 64.1st percentile of the companies in the Value Line Restaurant Index.

-Additional information regarding compensation for NEOs during 2013 can be found in the Summary Compensation Table in this proxy statement.
+Additional information regarding compensation for NEOs during 2014 can be found in the Summary Compensation Table in this proxy statement.